tk0miya/rbs_heuristic_prototype/README.md

 * Rule 5:
   * Convert a module reference without type arguments (ex. `include Enumerable`) to a module reference with type arguments (ex. `include Enumerable[untyped]`)
 * Rule 6:
-  * Convert a module definition of controller concerns to have its module-self-types (ex. `module Loginable` to `module Loginable: ApplicationController`)
+  * Convert a module definition of concerns to have its module-self-types (ex. `module Loginable` to `module Loginable: ApplicationController`)

 ## Development